 - 2. Type the IP addresses of the Primary and Secondary DNS servers in the Primary DNS Server IP Address and Secondary DNS Server IP Address fields respectively, or select the Use default CC-SG DNS checkbox to use the DNS configured in the Configuration Manager section of CC-SG.
-See Advanced Administration (on page 272). - Select the Anonymous Bind checkbox if you want to connect to the AD server without specifying a username and password.
-If you use this option, ensure that the AD server allows anonymous queries.
+See Advanced Administration (on page 248). - 3.
+Select the Anonymous Bind checkbox if you want to connect to the AD server without specifying a username and password.
+If you use this option, ensure that the AD server allows anonymous queries. - 4.
+If you are not using anonymous binding, type the username of the user account you want to use to query the AD server in the "User name" field.
+The format required depends on your AD version and configuration.
+Use one of the following formats.